Leo-Code-CA/beauty-salon-website/README.md

 At this point, most of the front-end content is done and some dozens of lines of code have been accumulated over time.
 Even if I tried to keep it as tidy and organized as possible, there are definitely some parts of my code that can be cleaned and improved.
 Phase 3 is the moment dedicated to that task, reviewing everything I've written so far and trying to fix what has to be fixed before moving on to the next phase.

 ---
-The project is currently here.
-The phase 3 is complete and the phase 4 is to come.
+The project is currently at this stage of advancement.
+The phase 3 is completed and the phase 4 is to come.
-*Last update on May 2024*
+*Last update: May 2024*

 ---